 The Union is housed in three buildings near the entrance to the Kensington Campus from Anzac Parade.
 These are the Roundhouse, the Blockhouse and the Squarehouse.
 Membership of the Union is compulsory at \$45 per year for all registered students and is open to all members of staff and graduates of the University.
 The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre, cloak room, banking and hairdressing facilities, showers, a women's lounge, common, games, reading, meeting, music, practice, craft and dark rooms.
 Photocopying, sign printing, and stencil cutting services are also available.
 The Union also sponsors special concerts (including lunchtime concerts) and conducts courses in many facets of the arts including weaving, photography, creative dance and yoga.
 Exhibitions are held in the John Clark Gallery.

+Full information concerning courses is contained in a booklet obtainable from the Union's Program Department.
 The University Union should not be confused with the Students' Union or Students' Representative Council as it is known in some other universities.
 This latter body has a representative function and is the instrument whereby student attitudes and opinions are crystallized and presented to the University and the community.